Photography by Terry Allen

 In the 17th and 18th Centuries, Louis XIV of France, known as Louis the Great or the Sun King, decreed that only the aristocracy could use walking sticks, as they were a symbol of power.
 Many portraits of the Sun King show him wielding a walking stick while he strikes the look of the divine monarch be believed he was.

 You might want an antler top or a carved image or totem that serves as a grip.
 Courtly gentlemen may ask for a top made of silver.
 A natural vee in the top of the stick, produced during coppicing, can serve as a thumb or hand rest.
+Wood knots can be a natural top to a walking stick, or a stick might be finished with a more ornamental design such as a wood carving or an antler section.
 The expression of personal style still is an important consideration for ambulists—or even the casual walker who wants a little help and security while strolling a country road or intently stalking a heather-covered moor.
 Like the choice of a shotgun, a walking stick can say much about the individual who holds it.
 As an accessory, the stick can be matched to outfits—or to a favorite sporting gun.
 This historic art of making walking sticks remains alive today, and companies such as Purdey deliver quality craftsmanship.
 As U.S. President Theodore Roosevelt said, attributing the phrase to a West African proverb, “Speak softly and carry a big stick; you will go far.”
 And you will go with style, too, carrying one of these bespoke British walking sticks.